 The following input parameters define the shape and size of this part:

 - Length of the tip (the truncated cone)

 - Radius of the tip (the top radius of the truncated cone)

 With this information, you can create this geometry part using these steps:

 - Start a blank model

-- Right-click the Global Parameters node and choose 3D Part from the Geometry Parts submenu
+- Right-click the Global Definitions node and choose 3D Part from the Geometry Parts submenu

 - In the Settings window for the 3D Part node, add the input parameters, as shown in the left screenshot below

 - Right-click the Part node and add a Cone node for the tapered top and a Cylinder node for the base cylinder, and define their size and location using the parameters defined in the previous step (see the middle and right screenshots below)

 The parameters used for the cylinder with a tapered end as a geometry part (left).
 The size, shape, and position for the base cylinder (middle) and top cone (right), defined using input parameters for the part.